It is fair to say that the future of many jobs is remote work. The cost savings are clear for companies and the benefits to employees are clear too.

 Then there’s also all those lovely events and activities that Remote Year organizes for you.
 They’re not actually included in your $2,000 a month.
-They do occasionally throw in a freebie but most of these things?
+Yes, they do occasionally throw in a freebie.
+But for most of these things?
 They’re charged on top of your $2,000!

 If Remote Year was the future of remote work, we’d be pretty depressed.
 You pay for a local liaison officer and the chance to make friends but at a ridiculous cost of nearly $20,000 more than you’d pay if you just organized things yourself.

 With $20,000 you could join tons of clubs and societies, take part in tours, and generally get involved in life in your destinations and still have money to spare.
 These places are all cheap, that’s why Remote Year visits them.

 You don’t need to worry about Wi-Fi in the places you go and the “convenience factor” of Remote Year is massively over-stated.
 We give Remote Year the thumbs down and so should you.

 And finally, if you still have that $20,000 sitting around in your bank and a global pandemic shuts the world down again?
 You’ll be able to fly home in business class rather than being dumped on the streets in whichever country Remote Year took you to.